 Cropland rental rates

-- These rental rates include both family and un-related party land rental contracts as well as long-term rental contracts.
+- Reported rental rates include both family and unrelated party land rental contracts as well as long-term rental contracts.

 - Long-term rental contracts generally do not change dramatically during the length of the contract and therefore may affect the weighted average numbers used in the data calculations.